neondatabase/website/content/docs/introduction/monitoring.md

 Currently, not all information within `pg_stats_statements` persists when a compute instance is autosuspended (scales-to-zero) due to inactivity.
 For example, the text of your queries may not survive the restart.
 Our teams are looking into making all `pg_stat_statements` data persistent across compute restarts.
 </Admonition>

-### pg_hero
+### PgHero

-[pg_hero](https://github.com/pghero/pghero) is an open-source performance tool for Postgres that can help you find and fix data issues, using a dashboard interface.
+[PgHero](https://github.com/pghero/pghero) is an open-source performance tool for Postgres that can help you find and fix data issues, using a dashboard interface.

 ## Feedback and future improvements